withsapling/examples/deno/with-web-components/README.md

-# Sapling Alpine.js Template
+# Sapling with Web Components

-Alpine.js and Sapling
+Sapling with Web Components

 ## Usage